Azure-Readiness/HOL-ConnectingApplications/README.md

-﻿# Connecting a PaaS application to an IaaS Application - for Visual Studio 2012 #
+# Connecting a PaaS application to an IaaS Application #

 ## Hands-on Lab ##